jadecobra/python_tdd_exercises/source/classes/classes.rst

   the terminal shows passing tests

-* When I will make the definition to include parentheses
+* When I make the definition to include parentheses

   .. code-block:: python